 Priority Area Snapshot

-Received and entered into the tagging database
+Fish tagged and recorded in the tagging database

 Game Fish Tagging Program